AdekunleBamz/flywheel/README.md

 ## Audits

-The new modular architecture is currently undergoing audit.
-The previous monolithic version was audited by Macro in November 2023.
+The modular architecture is currently undergoing audit.

 ## Deployment